Potential Termination of Alimony Payments

 Among other things, the court will consider whether the couple's relationship is recognized by family friends, whether the couple shares a common residence, and whether the couple is economically interdependent.
 Some people choose to cohabitate after just a month of dating, before a relationship is fully stable or similar to marriage, and this decision may not be a sound basis to terminate alimony payments.

 Under New Jersey law, someone who is trying to terminate an alimony obligation has the initial burden of proving that there are changed circumstances that support the change.
-If you are dealing with the potential termination of alimony payments or another family law matter, our Monmouth County attorneys may be able to help you.
+If you are dealing with the potential termination of alimony payments or another family law matter, our Middlesex and Monmouth County lawyers may be able to help you.
 We serve individuals in Rumson, Red Bank, Old Bridge, Freehold, and Manalapan, as well as other communities across Middlesex County.
-Contact us at 732-967-6777 or via our online form.
+Contact our attorneys at 732-967-6777 or via our online form.